Pilot Eyes

 HIS AIRLINE IS IN OPERATION TODAY

 J. Parker Van Zandt was a prolific visitor to Tucson, landing ten times during the four months between November 5, 1927 and March 6, 1928.
-Curiously, he carried mostly the same passengers with him each time (one Louis J. Kreutz being on six flights).
+Curiously, he carried mostly the same passengers with him each time (one, Louis J. Kreutz, being on six flights).
 For the eight visits that he identified his aircraft by registration number, he was flying Stinson SM-1 Detroiter NC1517.
-The following image of Van Zandt, right, with passengers for Scenic Airways, Inc., taken about 1928 is available here.
+The following image of Van Zandt, right, with passengers for Scenic Airways, Inc., taken about 1928 is available online at the link.

 J. Parker Van Zandt, right, ca. 1928